What is leveraged trading?

 A margin call is a request to deposit additional collateral (also known as margin) in order to maintain the required level of margin for an open position.
 This happens when the value of your position falls and the available collateral is insufficient to support the leveraged position.

-If your position goes into margin call, it means that your available margin has fallen below 20% level and your position is at high risk of mandatory liquidation.
+If your position goes into a margin call, it means that your available margin has fallen below 15% level and your position is at high risk of mandatory liquidation.

 In volatile market conditions, it’s important to carefully manage your position and maintain the required level of collateral to avoid the possibility of reaching mandatory liquidation.
 If you receive a margin call, it means that your position is at high risk of reaching mandatory liquidation, which occurs if your margin falls below 10%.